ghr85/CC0201_Classes_Lab/readme.md

 * Write it down on paper first - split it up into attributes and behaviours, understand what needs built.
 * Set up directory, spec files and source code files, create Git repository and get that first commit in.
 * Get your test requirements, file requirements and headers down then draw down from MiniTest to create test class.
-* Create setup data in test file to be used - create an object of type to be tested.
+* Create setup data in test file to be used - create an @object of type to be tested.
 * Create class in source file.
 Create initialize method.
 * Begin creating test functions, let it fail, then code it to pass.
 * Commit once passed.
 Keep a record, keep it clean.